 ‘80s hockey was exciting.
-Statistically, players were scoring at rates unseen, while the majority of goaltenders had yet to perfect the profile style popularised by Patrick Roy.
+Statistically, players were scoring at unseen rates, while most goaltenders had yet to perfect the profile style popularised by Patrick Roy.
 The talents of Wayne Gretzky were on display at the other end, while the ‘Miracle on Ice’ captured national attention in the wake of rising Cold War tensions between Russia and the US.

 As such, the decade is remembered fondly by hockey fans, with some of the best options being noticeably more valuable than cards that came out in the decades that followed.
 Despite many of these hockey cards being released during the junk wax era, you’d be surprised to see some of the prices that the best ‘80s options can sell for.

 Here are several of the most expensive hockey cards from the 1980s, with lots of info about the player, and the cards themselves.